learning2hash/learning2hash.github.io/tutorial.md

 ![GRH Time](./tutorial/grh_precision10.png)

-The benefits of GRH on this dataset an for a hashcode length of 16 bits can mostly be observed in the low Hamming radius regime (<=5).
-For example, at Hamming radius 0, GRH obtains ~0.25 mean precision@10, whereas LSH obtains ~0.1 mean precision@10.
-Query time for both methods are approximately similar (~0.5 seconds).
+The advantages of GRH on this dataset, using a 16-bit hashcode, are most noticeable in the low Hamming radius range (≤5).
+For instance, at a Hamming radius of 0, GRH achieves around 0.25 mean precision@10, compared to just 0.1 for LSH, while query times remain roughly the same for both methods (~0.5 seconds).
 The query time curve for GRH at increasing Hamming radii is shown below.
-As can be observed, for some Hamming radii, we pay at small price in terms of query time for the additional boost in effectiveness.
+As you can see, while we experience a slight increase in query time at some Hamming radii, the boost in retrieval effectiveness is well worth the trade-off.

 ![GRH Time](./tutorial/grh_time.png)